 We continue to explore the development and deployment of S-band technologies and believe that our products and services will be integrated into new global, hybrid networks that leverage multiple satellites and terrestrial technologies.
 The current COVID-19 pandemic has made even more evident the worldwide need and demand for such networks.
 In December 2013, we acquired EchoStar Mobile Limited ("EML"), an entity based in Dublin, Ireland, which is licensed to provide mobile satellite service ("MSS") and complementary ground component ("CGC") services covering the European Union and its member states ("EU") using the S-band spectrum.
 EML's services in the EU are supported by the EchoStar XXI satellite and the EUTELSAT 10A payload.
 In October 2019, we acquired Sirion Global Pty Ltd., which we have renamed EchoStar Global Australia Pty Ltd ("EchoStar Global"), which holds global S-band non-geostationary satellite spectrum rights for MSS.
 Additionally, we have entered into a contract with Tyvak Nano-Satellite Systems, Inc. for the design and construction of S-band nano-satellites.
-The contracted launches for these satellites have been postponed as a result of the COVID-19 pandemic and we are awaiting notice from the launch providers regarding when they will be rescheduled, which we expect will be during 2020.
+We expect to launch two nano-satellites in the third quarter of 2020.
 We expect our nano-satellites to facilitate our continued growth in the global S-band market and enable us to leverage our acquisition of EchoStar Global.
 In addition, in November 2019, we were granted an S-band spectrum license for terrestrial rights in Mexico.
-As of March 31, 2020, we have no material future commitments in connection with these acquisitions.
+As of June 30, 2020, we have no material future commitments in connection with these acquisitions or satellites.